 The District does not discriminate on the basis of sex in its education programs or activities, and is required by Title IX not to discriminate in such a manner.
-Inquiries or concerns regarding Title IX should be referred to the Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District.
+Inquiries or concerns regarding Title IX should be referred to the Assistant Human Resources Officer who oversees the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs (not school Athletic Coordinators) and who also serves as the Title IX Coordinator for the District.
 The Assistant Human Resources Officer is located at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121, 702-799-5087, email address TitleIXCoordinators@nv.ccsd.net.
-Students, parents/guardians, and other program participants who believe they have been subjected to sex discrimination, including sexual or gender-based harassment, may contact the Title IX Coordinator to make a report or file a complaint, who will work with the principal of the school in question or other District staff, as appropriate, to comply with the Title IX requirements and follow the District's sexual harassment grievance procedures, or they may contact the United States Department of Education, Office for Civil Rights (OCR).
+Students, parents/guardians, and other program participants who believe they have been subjected to sex discrimination, including sexual or gender-based harassment, may contact the

+Title IX Coordinator to make a report or file a complaint, who will work with the principal of the school in question or other District staff, as appropriate, to comply with the Title IX requirements and follow the District's sexual harassment grievance procedures, or they may contact the United States Department of Education, Office for Civil Rights (OCR).
 For more information on Title IX, visit ccsd.net, keyword search "Title IX" or visit https://ccsd.net/district/info/title-ix.php.

 OCR may be contacted by sending a complaint or inquiry to the United States Department of Education - Office for Civil Rights, 915 2nd Ave.
 Room 3310, Seattle, Washington 98174-1099, email address OCR.Seattle@ed.gov.